alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Tier 4 Environments are used to handle, combine or generate personal data where disclosure poses a substantial threat to the personal safety, health or security of the data subjects.

 This also includes handling, combining or generating datasets which are sensitive in commercial or national security terms, and are likely to be subject to attack by sophisticated, well-resourced and determined actors, such as serious organised crime groups and state actors.
-This tier corresponds to the UK government "SECRET" categorisation.

 It is at Tier 4 that the risk of hostile actors penetrating the project team becomes significant.